 Once you’ve made the necessary correcting entries, it’s time to make adjusting entries.

-1. Deferrals have to do with money you spent before seeing any resulting revenue (e.g. buying office supplies that you will use in the future), or cash you received before delivering a service or good (e.g. an advanced payment from a customer).
+1. Deferrals have to do with money you spent before seeing any resulting revenue (e.g., buying office supplies that you will use in the future) or cash you received before delivering a service or good (e.g., an advance payment from a customer).

-2. Accruals have to do with revenues you didn’t immediately record at the time (such as a bill that you sent to the customer two weeks after giving them consulting services), or expenses you didn’t immediately pay for (e.g. rent you owe a landlord and haven’t paid yet).
+2. Accruals have to do with revenues you weren’t immediately paid for and expenses you didn’t immediately pay.
+Think of the unpaid bill that you sent to the customer two weeks ago, or the invoice from your supplier you haven’t sent money for.

-Accruals make sure that the financial statements you’re preparing now take into account those future payments and expenses.
+Accruals make sure that the financial statements you’re preparing now take those future payments and expenses into account.

 4. Tax adjustments help you account for things like depreciation and other tax deductions.
 For example, you may have paid big money for a new piece of equipment, but you’d be able to write off part of the cost this year.
 Tax adjustments happen once a year, and your CPA will likely lead you through it.